languagetool-org/languagetool-org.github.io/development-overview.md

 how many rules LanguageTool already knows for your language):

 * Download [the stand-alone version of LanguageTool](https://languagetool.org/download/LanguageTool-stable.zip) and unzip it.
-* Open `LanguageTool-xx/org/languagetool/rules/en/grammar.xml` in your
+* Open `LanguageTool-x.y/org/languagetool/rules/en/grammar.xml` in your
-  preferred text editor or in an XML editor, where "xx" stands for the version number of the package you downloaded.
+  preferred text editor or in an XML editor, where `x.y` stands for the version number of the package you downloaded.
-* Search for `name="Possible Typo"` (it's quite at the top), add this odd rule just after that `<category ...>` tag and save the file:
+* Search for `name="Possible Typo"` and add this odd rule just after that `<category ...>` tag and save the file:

 ```xml